Marcus Jones (cornerback): Professional career

+Pre-draft

+2022: First-team All-Pro

-Jones was selected by the New England Patriots in the third round (85th overall) of the 2022 NFL Draft.
-In Week 11 against the New York Jets, Jones returned a game-winning punt return touchdown for 84 yards with just 5 seconds remaining in the 10–3 win.
-Jones' touchdown was the first punt return touchdown of the entire 2022 season.
+Jones was selected by the New England Patriots in the third round (85th overall) of the 2022 NFL draft.

+In Week 11 against the New York Jets, with five seconds left in the game, Jones made a game-winning 84-yard punt return touchdown in the 10–3 win.
+It was the first punt return touchdown in the NFL for the 2022 season.
 In the Patriots' Week 13 game against the Buffalo Bills on Thursday Night Football, Jones scored his first career offensive touchdown on a 48-yard catch-and-run reception, on the first offensive snap of his career.
 It was the first receiving touchdown from scrimmage by a defensive back since the Jets' Marcus Coleman in 2000, also against the Bills.
-In the Patriots' Christmas Eve game against the Cincinnati Bengals, Jones scored on a 69-yard pick six, making him the first player in 45 years to score a touchdown on offense, defense, and special teams in the same season.
+In the Patriots' Christmas Eve game against the Cincinnati Bengals, Jones scored on a 69-yard pick-six, making him the first player in 45 seasons to score a touchdown on offense, defense, and special teams in the same season.
+Officially, Jones was the first player since Bill Dudley and Tom Harmon (both in 1947) to accomplish the feat.

-Jones finished his rookie season with 39 tackles, seven passes defended, and two interceptions on defense and four receptions for 78 yards and one touchdown on offense.
+Jones finished his rookie season with 39 tackles, seven passes defended, and two interceptions on defense.
+On offense, he had four receptions for 78 yards and one touchdown.
 He led the NFL with 362 punt return yards and 12.5 yards per punt return with one punt returned for a touchdown while finishing fifth in the league with 645 kick return yards.
-Jones was named first team All-Pro as a punt returner by the Associated Press.
+Jones was named first-team All-Pro as a punt returner by the Associated Press, and he was additionally selected to the PFWA All-Rookie Team.

+2023: Shoulder injury

+In Week 2 of the 2023 season, Jones suffered a shoulder injury and was placed on injured reserve on September 22, 2023.

+2024

+Jones returned in 2024 as the starting slot corner and primary punt returner.
+He played in 14 games with nine starts, recording 58 tackles, 10 pass deflections, and one interception.

+2025

+In Week 4 of the 2025 season against the Carolina Panthers, Jones had an 88-yard punt return for a touchdown.
+Jones broke the franchise single-game record for punt return yards with 167 yards on three returns, set by Mike Haynes' 156 yards in a 1976 game, and was named AFC Special Teams Player of the Week.
+In Week 7, Jones intercepted Tennessee Titans quarterback Cam Ward in the Patriots' 31-13 win.
+On October 28, Jones agreed to a three-year, $36 million extension with the Patriots, which will keep him with the team through the 2028 season.
+On October 30, Jones was named the AFC Defensive Player of the Month.